Akhil-18/Prediction-of-Adult-Income-based-on-Census-Data/README.md

 Data Pre-Processing and Exploratory Data Analysis has been performed on the data and below are the observations

+#### Bias in the data:
+AI Fairness 360 by IBM implements several pre-processing mitigation algorithms.
+We will choose the Optimized Preprocess algorithm, which is implemented in “OptimPreproc” class in the “aif360.algorithms.preprocessing” directory.
+This algorithm will transform the dataset to have more equity in positive outcomes on the protected attribute for the privileged and unprivileged groups.

+<b>Bias in original dataset:</b> Difference in mean outcomes between unprivileged and privileged groups = -0.104553
+<b>Bias after mitigation:</b> Difference in mean outcomes between unprivileged and privileged groups = -0.051074

+#### Preliminary Observations:
 1. The no of records having income less than 50k dollars is more than the no of records having income more than 50k dollars income.
-The dataset neeeds to be balanced with the target values so that the models do not overfit the data.
+The dataset needs to be balanced with the    target values so that the models do not overfit the data.
-2. The capital.gain and capital.loss values contain zeroes ,so these columns can be dropped.
+2. The capital.gain and capital.loss values contain zeroes, so these columns can be dropped.
 3. Scatter plots and bar plots are plotted to find the distribution of various values of categorical values.
 4. Hours.per.week has a value of 40 in most of the records, so this field can be dropped.
-5. The fnlwgt values are moslty in the range of 0-40,000 and are of age 20 to 40.
+5. The fnlwgt values are mostly in the range of 0-40,000 and are of age 20 to 40.
-6. The outliers are present in some of the contiuous variables which need to the handled properly.
+6. The outliers are present in some of the continuous variables which need to the handled properly.

 ## Machine Learning

   1.Performed Logistic Regression on the model and calculated the performance metrics of the model and computed the scores
+  2.Association Rules(For finding patters in the Dataset)
+  3.K-Fold Cross Validation
+  4.Applying CART algorithms to choose the best algorithm based on the metrics obtained.

 ## Evaluation